b0bbydev/spigot-server-plugins/README.md

 ## What It Includes
-A server ran on your localhost - which can be configured to allow players to connect. <a href="#">see how here</a>
+A server ran on your localhost - which can be configured to allow players to connect. <a href="#serversetup">see how here</a> (coming soon)

 Some examples of how to use the <a href="https://www.spigotmc.org/wiki/spigot/">Spigot API</a> to modify/create features in Minecraft!